Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3638 Regulation on Doctoral Training.md

         concluded by the professional council or competent authority;
     c)  Violation of training unit regulations to the extent of being forced to leave school.
-8. PhD students who do not have a master\'s degree, if they are still in the study period and have completed the modules of the master\'s training program, wish to do a thesis in the same direction as the research topic of the thesis to receive a master\'s degree, have the consent of the supervisor, are accepted by the training unit, and meet the requirements of the master\'s training program on time, will be considered to defend the thesis and receive a master\'s degree.
+8. PhD students who do not have a master's degree, if they are still in the study period and have completed the modules of the master's training program, wish to do a thesis in the same direction as the research topic of the thesis to receive a master's degree, have the consent of the supervisor, are accepted by the training unit, and meet the requirements of the master's training program on time, will be considered to defend the thesis and receive a master's degree.
 The time to complete the thesis is counted as the time to train for the doctoral level.
 9. The head of the member training unit shall issue detailed